lemmersj/bloom-for-arc/README.md

 On the challenge split, it achieves 40.134% accuracy, 98.328% validity, and 40.816% accuracy on valid examples.
 The model with the same hyperparameters trained on the challenge set achieves an accuracy of 38.462%.
 Broadly, this indicates that training on more data is more important than training on so-called hard problems---likely, the distribution shift is not so meaningful from a training standpoint.

-The full gridsearch results are [here](gridearch_results.csv).
-It is worth noting that the prompts for --n_shot > 1 were produced randomly, so there is some stochasticity in performance.
+The full gridsearch results are [here](train_results.csv).
+Prompts for --n_shot > 1 were produced randomly, so there is some stochasticity in performance.
+I'm not sure why some of the columns are incomplete, but the data does exist in the WandB run.
+Although two of the runs did not complete, I'm confident the provided weights are the best of the given hyperparameters.

 ## Installing environment
 Environment is packaged with conda: